octopuscabbage/octopuscabbage.github.io/_posts/2016-07-31-dota-2-data-science.md

 Besides resources, team composition and hero picks are another important factor in determining the success a team has with a DOTA 2 match.
 I used a few different models which were trained on the following vectors

-Xi = 1 if heroId i was in the match on radiant side, 0 otherwise
+Xi = 1 if heroID i was in the match on radiant side, 0 otherwise

-X(i+113) = 1 if heroId i was in the match on dire side, 0 otherwise
+X(i+113) = 1 if heroID i was in the match on dire side, 0 otherwise

 Y = 1 if radiant won, 0 otherwise

 which leads to a classification problem.
 This vectorization and one of the models was taken from Kevin Technlology[^9].
-The number 113 was chosen because there are 113 heroIds in DOTA 2.
+The number 113 was chosen because there are 113 heroIDs in DOTA 2.
 There may have been fewer heroes in the dataset I considered, but constant 0s shouldn't have an affect on the output.

 [^9]: http://kevintechnology.com/post/71621133663/using-machine-learning-to-recommend-heroes-for Many techniques for captains pick lifted from here.